Joe Deters: 1988 - Clerk of Courts Election

 In 1988, Deters was appointed Hamilton County Clerk of Courts and sought election to the office that year.
-He campaigned on the platform to revitalize and modernize the office, which he had previously described as operating in “the dark ages.”
-Upon winning election, he first adopted a zero tolerance policy concerning theft in the office, aggressively pursuing employees who embezzled funds.
-Furthermore, he ceased the practice of political payroll deductions, which, at the time, had been prevalent within many county offices across Ohio.
+He campaigned on the platform to revitalize and modernize the office, which he had previously described as operating in “the Dark Ages.”
+Upon winning election, he first adopted a zero-tolerance policy concerning theft in the office, aggressively pursuing employees who embezzled funds.
+He also ceased the practice of political payroll deductions, which, at the time, had been prevalent within many county offices across Ohio.
 As Clerk, he administered a yearly budget of more than 10 million dollars.

 1992 - Hamilton County Prosecuting Attorney Election

-Likewise, in 1992, Deters was appointed Hamilton County Prosecutor and sought election to the office later that year.
-As a candidate, he led the ticket for administrative offices, promising to implement policies and innovations that would elevate the office to a higher level, including a Victims Assistance Program, an Environmental Prosecution Unit, and a County Public Corruption Unit.
-He defeated Democrat Robert Gutwiller, winning 64.1 percent of the vote.
+In 1992, Deters was appointed Hamilton County Prosecutor and sought election to the office later that year.
+As a candidate, he led the ticket for administrative offices, promising to implement policies and innovations that would elevate the office to a higher level, including a Victims Assistance Program, an Environmental Prosecution Unit, and a Public Corruption Unit.
+He easily defeated democrat Robert Gutwiller, winning 64 percent of the vote.

 1996 - Hamilton County Prosecuting Attorney Election

-In 1996, Deters ran for re-election unopposed, capturing over 250 thousand votes.
+In 1996, Deters ran for re-election unopposed, capturing over 250,000 votes.